 These herbicides are selective, only killing broad leaved plants and can be used without killing plants like grasses.
-Check the relevant product detail for its approved uses, number of applications permitted and application method.
+Check the relevant product detail for its approved uses, the number of applications permitted and application method.

 These active ingredients form the basis of several selective weed killer products for lawns.
-If small knotweed plants are present in lawns, then the use of these products may give some control but have not proved as effective as glyphosate based products in recent trials.
+If small knotweed plants are present in lawns, then the use of these products may give some control, but they have not proved as effective as glyphosate-based products in UK trials.

-As with glyphosate repeated applications will be needed over several years.
+Repeated applications will be needed over several years.